gwicke/wikiforum/Readme.md

 work on current MW, who knows.
 You have been warned ;)

 ## Description
-What it does it basically recognize signatures in wikitext using a regexp.
+What it does is basically recognize signatures in wikitext using a regexp.
 Each post in a page is then identified by the hash of its heading text (and a counter for duplicate heading) and the hash of the post itself (again with counter for duplicates).
 The reply link opens a simple entry field similar